 A current new radiator generally consists of 2 parts containing water and fins.
-Just remove the fins and "open" this radiator as shown in the image below to obtain a very economical solar panel.
+Just remove the fins and “open” this heater as shown in the image below to get a very economical solar panel.

-An aluminum radiator whose "open" surface is between 2 and 3 m2 is new between 150 and 200 € in any DIY store.
+An aluminum radiator with an "open" area of between 2 and 3 m2 can be found new between 150 and 200 € in any DIY store.

 The heating power given corresponds roughly to the 1,5 times the maximum solar power that can give your panel.
 An 2000 W radiator will give about 1300 W of solar power.

 Take care of the electrolytic copper-aluminum pair: you must electrically isolate the 2 metals if you use them on the same network (plastic ring or end of hose).

 Sold in the swimming pool departments at an unbeatable price per m² (from 150 to 250 € for 6 to 7 m²) these panels can very well constitute a permanent back-up panel for the summer.
 In winter, in case of frost, they must absolutely be drained but EPDM alone is resistant to frost on the other hand.
 Here is an example of a 7 m2 solar panel sold in France at the beginning of summer 2007 for 189 €.

 The system can be used as it is, but a sight under glass could only improve performance!